johnnymatthews/blog/170223-playing-with-ckan.md

 sudo -u postgres createuser -S -D -R -P ckan_default
 ```

-You'll be asked to enter a password, and then one again to confirm you typed it all correctly.
+You'll be asked to enter a password and then one again to confirm you typed it all correctly.
 You'll probably want to write this down somewhere, it's going to become useful later.

-Next we're going to create a new database called `ckan_default`, which will be owned by the user we just created in the last command.
+Next, we're going to create a new database called `ckan_default`, which will be owned by the user we just created in the last command.

 ```bash
 sudo -u postgres createdb -O ckan_default ckan_default -E utf-8